tianyue58/tp/docs/UserGuide.md

 <br>
 <br>
-For the `INTERVIEW_DATE_AND_TIME` and `APPLICATION_REQUIREMENTS` fields, to edit one particular entry of the respective field, values for all other entries must be entered too.
-In order to change one value without affecting the others, the prefix, followed by the desired value, must be entered as many times as the number of values that exist for that respective field.
+For the `INTERVIEW_DATE_AND_TIME` and `APPLICATION_REQUIREMENTS` fields, to edit one particular entry of the respective field, values for all other entries must be copied over too.
 <br>
 <br>
 For example, consider an application entry with index 9